 The three credit externship seminar is graded A-F; the one credit seminar is pass-fail.
 All field placements are graded pass-fail.
 The seminar and the field placement count toward the credits needed for graduation.

 I was hired for an "internship."
 Can I turn it into an "externship?"

 If the internship meets the Externship Program requirements (see Field Placement section below), a student can turn an internship into an externship at any time before the add/drop period ends by enrolling in an externship seminar (LAW 769-XXX) and requesting approval to register for the field placement through the Externship Program website.
-Students cannot "change an internship into an externship" after the add/drop period is over.
+Students cannot convert an internship into an externship after the add/drop period is over.

 Are 1Ls eligible to participate in the Externship Program?

 Students (including evening students) are eligible to participate in externships after they have completed their first year of law school (beginning in the summer after their first year).